Amsterdam/3DAmsterdam/docs/generatingdata.md

 - Trees
 - Terrain

-Because our manucipality folder is created as a copy from the 3DAmsterdam folder there are already a few scenes in our <YourManucipality>/Scenes/DataGeneration/ folder.
+Because our municipality folder is created as a copy from the 3DAmsterdam folder there are already a few scenes in our <YourMunicipality>/Scenes/DataGeneration/ folder.
 These scenes are made to import different source files and generate unity .asset files when pressing 'Play' in the unity editor.

-We will alter these scenes so they generate the files for our new manucipality, starting with the Buildings:
+We will alter these scenes so they generate the files for our new municipality, starting with the Buildings:

 ## Buildings

-Open up the <YourManucipality>/Scenes/DataGeneration/GenerateBuildingTilesFromOBJ.scene
+Open up the <YourMunicipality>/Scenes/DataGeneration/GenerateBuildingTilesFromOBJ.scene

 You will see that it contains a ApplicationConfiguration object.
 Make sure the script points to the same config file we created in [getting started](gettingstarted.md), and save the scene.